Australian cardinal sentenced to prison for child sex abuse

 - A shredded book, a passport: What 157 victims left behind VIEW

 The 77-year-old denies the allegations and will appeal his convictions in the Victoria Court of Appeal on June 5.
+It was not immediately clear if he will also appeal the sentence.

+For the first time in Pell’s many court appearances since he returned to Australia from the Vatican to face abuse charges, Pell wore an open-necked shirt without a cleric’s collar.

 In explaining his sentencing decision, the judge said Pell had led an “otherwise blameless life.”
 Kidd said he believed given Pell’s age and lack of any other criminal record, the cardinal posed no risk of re-offending.